-While physicians have traditionally developed in one of these areas or another, Dr.Gaind has always held the view that effective leadership requires a blend of skills and insights across domains.
-As he says, "Just as the best patient care does not occur in silos, the best advocacy, medical training and education, and health policy development should not occur in silos - it should be thoughtful, sensitive to social needs while recognizing administrative and practical realities, leverage excellent leadership skills, and always be clinically relevant for our patients needing care."
+While physicians have traditionally developed in one of these areas or another, Dr.Gaind has always held the view that the most effective leadership requires a blend of skills and insights across domains.
+As he says, "Just as the best patient care does not occur in silos, the best advocacy, medical training and education, and health policy development should not occur in silos - it should be thoughtful, impactful and scholarly, while being clinically relevant for our patients needing care and sensitive to social needs."

 By bridging the gap between traditional silos to influence health policies, and working strategically and collaboratively across disciplines with a range of health professionals and policy makers, Dr. Gaind has successfully influenced significant positive change in mental health policies and care for those with mental illness.